 Even after Israel reached the promised land, they were still subjected to continual attacks and threats of destruction, from kings, kings servants, and from neighboring lands.
 In fact, story after story of the Old Testament is, essentially, stories of victimhood.
 It is about faith against all odds, when all hope seems lost.
 It is about trusting in God’s protection (and in doing so, receiving even greater reward).
 From Joseph’s betrayal by his brothers, to Israel’s slavery in Egypt, to Daniel and the lion’s den, to David and Goliath, to Esther, Ezra, Judith, and Maccabees, the Old Testament is filled with stories of long-suffering and affliction, of trusting in more than what can be measured by the eyes.
 As David told his enemies; You come after me with swords and spears, but I have God on my side.

 You see, rather than destroy the earth again for man’s wickedness, God chose to abide by His promise and do something different.
 He chose a small tribe of people who He would nurture and raise by His own hand; a tribe that began as a family and would grow into an entire nation; a tribe that would be the moral barometer of the world.
 Where other nations practiced temple prostitution and human sacrifice, God was teaching Israel about compassion to the stranger, about caring for widows and orphans, about treating foreigners as brothers (“Love the foreigner therefore; for you were once foreigners in the land of Egypt”–Duet.
 10:19), about kindness, honesty and integrity—all the values we uphold as dear.
 Israel was the smallest of all nations, the weakest and most helpless of all.
 But they were God’s chosen people.
 “For…the Lord has chosen you to be a people for his own possession, out of all the people that are on the face of the earth.
 It was not because you were more in number than any other people…for you were the fewest of all peoples; but it is because the Lord loves you…that the Lord has brought you out with a mighty hand, and redeemed you from the house of bondage, from the hand of Pharaoh.”
 Israel was God’s chosen people.
 And because of that special election, they were guaranteed victory, so long as they persevered in faith through trials.
 Would they trust that God would lead them safely through to the promised land?
 Or would they turn back to their old ways?
-Would they love their neighbor and care for widows and orphans, or would they abuse their neighbors as the other nations did as did Sodom and Gomorrah?
+Would they love their neighbor and care for widows and orphans, or would they abuse their neighbors as the other nations did, as Sodom and Gomorrah did?

 Many people assume that the commandment of love and mercy began with Christ in the New Testament.
 But it is a constant and ever-developing theme in the Old Testament as well.
 Even as far back as the pages of Leviticus, we see God establishing the law of love on the hearts of his people, “You shall not hate your brother in your heart, but you shall reason with your neighbor…You shall not take vengeance or bear any grudge…but your shall love your neighbor as yourself; I am the Lord” (Lev.
 19:17) The journey from external ritual to the heart, in fact, began in the Old Testament.
 As the Lord repeated to Israel time and time again, “it is not sacrifice and burnt offerings that God desires, but a humble and contrite heart.”
 And these messages are repeated to Israel throughout the Old Testament.
 Be kind to the stranger.
 Welcome the traveler.
 Do not oppress your neighbor nor covet his goods.
 Do not kill, steal, or lie.
 Be upright and just, honest, patient, and faithful.
 Do not do as the other nations do, in other words, and God will reward you.